IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 ```
 ### Findings
 - The total revenue for the four years was $45.13K.
-- Excelsa coffee yielded the highest revenue at $12,306 closeley followed by Liberica at $12,054.
+- Excelsa coffee yielded the highest revenue at $12,306 closely followed by Liberica at $12,054.
 Arabica and Robusta yielded $11,768 and $9,005 respectively.

   ![Revenue by Coffee type](charts/revenuebycoffeetype.png)
 - USA had the highest revenue at $35,639 while UK had the lowest revenue at $2,799.